Carlos-Martorell/BouquetBarcelona-Shop-Frontend/README.md

 - Follow official Angular Style Guide
 - Use Prettier for code formatting (`npm run format`)
-- Write unit tests for new features (maintain >50% coverage)
 - Update documentation for API changes
 - Use conventional commit messages

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for complete details.

 ## Author